JuliaAtoms/EnergyExpressions.jl/docs/src/nbody_matrix_elements.md

 end
 ```

-The matrix element of an N-body operator between two Slater
+The matrix element of an $N$-body operator between two Slater
 determinants may be expanded according to the Löwdin rules (which
 reduce to the Slater–Condon rules if all single-particle orbitals are
 orthogonal):